Enjoying our puzzle hints?

 Green group — CHICKEN DESCRIPTORS

-Why is “CRESTED” in the Green group?
+Why is “LEGHORN” in the Green group?

 Word definitions